UFAL-DSG/alex/alex/applications/PublicTransportInfoCS/lm/README.rst

 --------

 To build the domain specific language model, we use the approach described in :doc:`alex.applications.LANGUAGE_MODELLING`.
-So fat, we have collected this data:
+So far, we have collected this data:

 #. selected out-of-domain data - 1191 sentences
 #. bootstrap text - 128 sentences